mattbierner/gif-shift/README.md

 ## Usage

 *Gif Shift* lets you edit gifs using a paintbrush that doesn't change the pixel contents of the gif, but instead changes which frame in the gif that pixel samples from.
-Imagine the brush as either pulling the painted pixels forwards in time so that they sample from future frames, or pushing them back so that sample from past frames.
+Imagine the brush as either pulling the painted pixels forwards in time so that they sample from future frames, or pushing them backwards so that they sample from past frames.
 You can use this to create still images that sample from multiple frames of a gif or to create new animated gifs.

 ### Loading a gif